-Meet regularly with, and attend convenings hosted by, local Chambers of Commerce.

 - a.
-Become members of areas Chamber of Commerce. - b.
-Join existing, or create if none exist, industry sector partnerships. - c.
-Leverage the knowledge, expertise, and networks of Board of Directors in order to deepen trust and commitment to the public workforce system. - d.
+Meet regularly with, and attend convenings hosted by, local Chambers of Commerce. - b.
+Become members of areas Chamber of Commerce. - c.
+Join existing, or create if none exist, industry sector partnerships. - d.
+Leverage the knowledge, expertise, and networks of Board of Directors in order to deepen trust and commitment to the public workforce system. - e.
 Engage and ensure customer satisfaction of the employers who utilize the public workforce system.